RobbieW69/7DTD-Mods-A21/README.md

 ### Updated (01-07-2022)
 This is a combination of many mods I've found/made over the last 5 years, all rights go to their owners as I am not here to make it seems like I made it all myself, just wanted to share it with everyone, these are all server side XML mods, meaning only the host/server needs to have them.
 # Installation Instructions
-To install the mod, click the green 'Code' button top right, Download as Zip, open the file you downloaded with an extraction tool such as WinRar or 7Zip, the folder you extracted should be called '7DTD-Mods-A20-main', now open that folder, there should be a folder inside named 'Robbies Vanilla Mods', now move that folder to your 'Mods' folder in your 7 Days to Die directory.
+To install the mod, click the green 'Code' button top right, Download as Zip, open the file you downloaded with an extraction tool such as WinRar or 7Zip, the folder you extracted should be called '7DTD-Mods-A20-main', now open that folder, there should be a folder inside named 'RobbieWs Vanilla Mods', now move that folder to your 'Mods' folder in your 7 Days to Die directory.
 # Features
 ### Updates
 This section is for people who have read this multiple times and wants the new stuff presented first.